michauhl/RBPBench/README.md

     enmo                Check for enriched motifs in input sites nemo                Check for neighboring motifs in input sites con                 Compare conservation in genomic sites
-    sponge              Check for sponge sequences
+    sponge              Check for sponge transcripts
     streme              Discover motifs in input sites using STREME tomtom              Compare motif(s) with database using TOMOTM goa                 Run GO enrichment analysis on gene list